 Rebel Prince: In the flashbacks to only a year or two ago, Ephraim commented that if it was up to him, he'd leave the kingdom in Eirika's hands and become a mercenary.
 Ephraim's journey forces him to confront the responsibility his father's death has placed upon him and grow into his duty as king.

-Crutch Character: A softer example; Seth can crush any foe for the first dozen or so chapters, and even after that he never really slows down - his base stats are just about enough to carry him through the whole game.
+Crutch Character: A softer example; Seth can crush any foe for the first dozen or so chapters, and even after that he never really slows down.
+His base stats are just about enough to carry him through the whole game and his Growth Rates are on par with (and in some cases BETTER than) his unpromoted counterparts.
 He's often considered one of the most uber units in the entire series.

 A Seth-solo "challenge" is easier than actually playing the game normally.